manoj-yadav27/devops-proj-app/README.md

 Test50
-i am just adding a new line from the feature branch this is the line i am adding in dev branch
+i am just adding a new line from the feature branch this is the line i am adding in dev branch this is the line i am adding from git bash form my laptop